-6.54 A child or young person may be sentenced by the Crown Court to long-term detention under section 91 of the Powers of Criminal Courts (Sentencing) Act 2000 if found guilty of a grave crime and neither a community order nor a DTO is suitable.
+6.54 A child or young person may be sentenced by the Crown Court to long-term detention under section 250 Sentencing Code if found guilty of a grave crime and neither a community order nor a DTO is suitable.

 6.55 These cases may be sent for trial to the Crown Court or committed for sentence only36 (see section two for further information).

-6.56 It is possible that, following a guilty plea, a two year detention order may be appropriate as opposed to a sentence of section 91 detention, to account for the reduction.
+6.56 It is possible that, following a guilty plea, a two year detention order may be appropriate as opposed to a sentence of long term detention (under section 250 Sentencing Code), to account for the reduction.

 6.57 If a child or young person is found to be a dangerous offender they can be sentenced to extended detention or detention for life.